-For Koreans, Busan is a popular weekend getaway, especially from Seoul.
+For Koreans, spending a weekend in Busan is a popular getaway, especially from Seoul.
 It’s got the beach & ocean vistas, abundant seafood, and the most famous living village in Korea: Gamcheon Culture Village.
 Planning your Busan itinerary is easier than ever, no matter where your interests lay.
 If you hate flying, you can take a bus or a train to Busan (unlike to the beautiful Jeju island).
 The city even has an international airport, so it sees many visitors from nearby Japan and China.
 But just because it’s a big city doesn’t mean you can make the most of 2 days in Busan.

 I lived in South Korea for 3 years, and I went to Busan every 2-4 months in that time.
 I visited during every season.
 Each time I had just 2 days in Busan, and each time I tested a slightly different Busan itinerary.
 I tweaked it a bit until I’d had the chance to solidify some favorite activities, and try out some new ones.
 I always made time for chocolate shops in Busan, for example.
 I’ve found that as an expat in Korea, I have a very different perspective on the city and on my adopted country, so hopefully this insight and research helps you plan your own trip.
 Jal kayo!~